Bhavana22-cmd/Bhavana22-cmd/README.md

-- 🌱 I’m currently learning ...   web scraping,anything thats required to build the project according to the idea.
+- 🌱 I’m currently learning ...
+Advanced Python and Design Patterns
-- 👯 I’m looking to collaborate on ... web app projects, hackathons
+- 👯 I’m looking to collaborate on ... hackathons
 - 🤔 I’m looking for help with ... competitive coding and project collaborations
 - 💬 Ask me about ... anything